curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

   Replacement characters are encoded vertically from X-zero, bit by bit (colour of the pixel doesn't matter) with LSB sitting on Y-zero.

+*11111111: Tagging Used by the Subsystems. e.g. #FF0000 marks invalid combination.

 #### Stack Up/Down